Why Seeking Treatment for Anorexia Nervosa is Hard

 At the Center, I have spoken with people from all over the country seeking specialized care.
 If you live in an area far from major hospital centers or if your resources are limited due to insurance coverage, it may be necessary to travel out of your town, city, or state to access the care that professionals recommend for you.

-• Call your insurance company to see what eating disorders treatment services are covered under your plan.
+• Call your insurance company.
+Learn which services are covered under your plan.

-• Investigate outpatient treatment providers who offer care on a “sliding scale,” typically based on need (which means they are able to provide discounted treatment) or look into training clinics through academic medical centers, or psychology graduate program centers in your local area.
+• Investigate outpatient treatment providers.
+Some offer care on a “sliding scale,” meaning at a discount.
+This is typically based on need.
+Training clinics through academic medical centers or psychology graduate program centers in your local area may offer low- or no-fee care.
+In these settings, all care is carefully supervised.

-• Consider applying for a grant to get help pay for treatment through Project Heal’s scholarship assistance program.
+• Consider applying for a grant to get help paying for treatment through Project Heal’s scholarship assistance program.

 • Participate in eating disorders research studies to receive treatment while making a scientific contribution.